datares/happy-pineapples/README.md

 # World Happiness Analysis

 Throughout history, humans have searched for "happiness", but what really drives our perceptions of happiness?
-Team Happy Pineapples at UCLA DataRes attempt to address this question in the article "Don't Worry, Be Happy".
-This repositories contains all the code, analyses, and explanations for the visualizations and discoveries found in the aforementioned article.
+Team Happy Pineapples at UCLA DataRes attempted to address this question in the article "Don't Worry, Be Happy".
+This repository contains all the code, analyses, and explanations for the visualizations and discoveries found in the aforementioned article.

 Contributors: [Rachel Li](https://github.com/rachelli99), [William Huang](https://github.com/whuang37), [Charisse Hung](https://github.com/charissehung), [Charlotte Huang](https://github.com/charlotte0408), [Aarushi Gupta](https://github.com/gupta-aarushi).